Library Services for LSCS Employees Working on Advanced Degrees

 Referral to dissertation institution library contacts and guides

-LSCS Librarians can put you in touch with the appropriate librarian for your subject area at your dissertation institution, and provide you with contact information and guidance to any on-line subject guides your university library may offer.
+LSCS Librarians can help you get in touch with the appropriate librarian for your subject area at your dissertation institution, and provide you with contact information and guidance to any on-line subject guides your university library may offer.

 LSC Online Resources